This lovely collection of dog essays by women writers will make you nod knowingly, laugh or cry at the inevitable goodbyes.

-Essayist Caroline Knapp ponders acquaintances telling her that her involvement with her dog is a substitute for the husband and children she never had.
-Her essay is part of her marvelous exploration of our relationship with dogs, Pack of Two.
+Essayist Caroline Knapp ponders the many people who suggest that her involvement with her dog is a substitute for husband and children.
+Her essay is part of her marvelous book about people and their dogs, Pack of Two.

 The good, the bad and the ugly

 This is no Hallmark vision of life with a dog.
 One of the more disturbing pieces is Skloot’s investigation into why a pack of eight junkyard dogs is allowed to wander Manhattan “attacking people and tearing apart their dogs.”

 Skloot’s own, 35-pound rescued dog Bonny, was one of their victims.
 Bonny survived only after hours of surgery and thousands of dollars of treatment.
 Skloot’s calls to 911, Animal Control, the ASPCA, the local police precinct, the Department of Health and the mayor’s office are futile.
 Each agency claims the situation isn’t their responsibility and sends her elsewhere..

 What she learns is that in New York dog are considered property.
 New York City has no law against dogs mutilating other dogs.
 The attorneys she talked to pointed to many other laws the city could have used to prosecute the pack’s owner.
 The city’s failure to do so, Skloot learns, is far from uncommon.